Academic Policies and Procedures

 Transfer students have the same eligibility as freshman students until completion of one semester at Lamar State College-Orange.

 Advanced standing examinations are intended only for those students who have had the equivalent, in formal or informal training, of the work being presented in the course in question.
-These exams may be taken only once unless otherwise approved by the division director or Dean of Instruction.
+These exams may be taken only once unless otherwise approved by the division director or Vice President for Academic Affairs.
 Credit may be granted to those who pass departmental advanced standing examinations with a grade of "B" or better.
 Normally, departmental examinations will be given only if College Level Examinations Program (CLEP) subject examinations are not available.

 To secure permission for such examination, a student must obtain the written permission of the division director responsible for the course.
 A fee of $25 must be paid to the Cashier's Office.
 Forms are available in the Testing Center.